 Although the 2021 NFL season is still months away, it is never too early to try and get an edge over the competition.
 Whether it is looking for breakout candidates, busts to avoid, or simply players worth their ADP, there are plenty of ways to get the leg up over your league-mates.
 As such, who are some fantasy football sleepers you should targeting heading into the 2021 season?

-What makes a player a sleeper in 2021?
+What makes a player a fantasy football sleeper in 2021?

 The term sleeper is widely overused in the fantasy landscape.
 It tends to get thrown around to any player coming off a down season.
 For example, Michael Thomas is not a sleeper.
 He is just a potential value.
 There is a big difference.

 When looking for fantasy football sleepers in 2021, there are a few things to look for that could be helpful when dialing in on certain players.
 Look for opportunity.
 While a broad term, it still holds true and can come in many forms.

 Perhaps they changed teams in free agency or saw someone they previously shared opportunities with join a new team.
 An example of this would be Melvin Gordon.
 While not in the “sleeper” category, he is a fantastic value following Phillip Lindsay’s release.
 His ADP has not caught up with his potential value, and he’s a player I will be targeting heavily, but that is a discussion for another day.

 Another example would be the landing spot of rookies on a team who saw a significant turnover at a position.
 The Tennessee Titans come to mind here at the wide receiver position.
 Generally, rookies get over-drafted in their first season, but if you hit on the right one, like Justin Jefferson, the payoff is massive.
 With Corey Davis now with the Jets and Jonnu Smith in New England, the Titans lost players who accounted for 56.6% of the intended air yards and 47% of the touchdowns.

 Fantasy football sleepers for 2021 NFL season: Quarterbacks